fferflo/einx/docs/source/gettingstarted/tensormanipulation.rst

 Indexing ops
 ------------

-einx provides a family of functions that perform multi-dimensional indexing and update/retrieve values from tensors at specific locations:
+einx provides a family of functions that perform multi-dimensional indexing and update/retrieve values from tensors at specific coordinates:

 .. code::